cephalization/text2site/README.md

 # text2site
 A tool for formatting plaintext into HTML markup.
+Used on DEABnet!

 ##REQUIREMENTS -
-* File I/O - Read/Write; text parsing/printing
+* Latest version of Java
-* Multiple OS Support; Windows, Unix
+* initial.html in same directory as program
-* Write in Java, use relative paths
+* final.html in same directory as program

 ##METHODS -
-* Write/Build navbar/head/open HTML
+* Write/Build from file, navbar/head/open HTML
-* Write/Build formatted blog post
+* Write/Build formatted blog post (only auto adds <p> tags for now)
-* Write/Build closing tags
+* Write/Build from file, closing tags
 * Read user input
 * Format user input